abhishekGupta18/NestJs-backend-practice/README.md

 4. **Configure the Module** ⚙️
    - Add the environment variables to your `env.config.ts` file inside the `config/` module.
-   - Register them in `envConfig.module.ts` and validate them using Joi in the `validationSchema` object.
+   - Register them in `env-config.module.ts` and validate them using Joi in the `validationSchema` object.

 5. **Manage Dependencies** 🧱
    - If the module has dependencies (e.g., **DB**), copy the corresponding module from the project sample, keeping only relevant data.